13 Day Self-Drive Tour, Accommodated

 Distance approx. 300 km; driving time approx. 4-5 h

 Today you will head west past the Brandberg Mountain (2,580 metres), the highest mountain in Namibia and site of the ‘White Lady’ rock painting.
 En route, you may want to see the Petrified Forest, a collection of ancient mineralized tree trunks.
 You might also find ‘living fossils’ – centuries-old Welwitschia plants.
-Overnight accommodation is at the luxurious Camp Kipwe, part of a sustainable eco-tourism and community upliftment project.
-This unique lodge is built from natural materials from the area, almost merging into the mountain it is built on.
-Enjoy the view of the boulder-strewn savannah or get into an open game vehicle for a tour (optional) around the property to meet the locals, see wildlife or some rock art.
-The lodge is close to Twyfelfontein, the Organ Pipes and the Burnt Mountain.
+Your home for the night is the rustic Malansrus Tented Camp.
+From camp, you can easily reach the Twyfelfontein rock engravings, the Organ Pipes as well as the Burnt Mountain.
+You overnight in a fixed ensuite tent-chalet at the Malansrus Tented Camp.

 Breakfast | Dinner